100 Black Men of Chicago – National

 Urban League of Chicago – National

-Urban Solutions (US) is a not-for-profit organization established in 1994.
-Our mission is to support the development of youth by providing training and empowerment resources designed to strengthen their academic, artistic, leadership and life skills.
+The Urban Solutions (US) mission is to support the development of youth by providing training and empowerment resources designed to strengthen their academic, artistic, leadership and life skills.
 Through the opportunities provided by our after school programs, youth build upon the experiences of personal success and self-betterment, and establish a solid foundation for personal transformation, new perspectives and long–term systemic change.

 Young Chicago Authors